Tordx/traffic-violation-management-app/README.md

 $ yarn run android
 ```

-if [yarn run android]() is not recognized by your CLI, please run this command first:
+if [yarn run android](https://yarnpkg.com/) is not recognized by your CLI, in most cases it is because of role permissions.
+In this case, you may run this command:
 ```bash
 $ set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```